qflowsystems/docs.qflow.com/docs/working-with-documents/add-documents/add-documents-on-search-screen.md

     The search results appear.
 3. Drag & drop a file over a document in the search results.
     ![](/assets/images/search-add-over-existing-Ascension.png)
-4. If your installation of Q-Action has document versioning enabled, then the Document Preferences window appears.
+4. If your installation of QAction has document versioning enabled, then the Document Preferences window appears.
     ![](/assets/images/document-preferences-window.PNG)
     Note that if a document is checked out by another user, the Document Preferences window only has the Add New Document option available.